rehierl/node-tree-outliner/3-0-0-design-1.md

 * Any section can be identified by its sectioning node.

-Consequently, there is a one-to-one (1:1) relation on the set of sectioning nodes `SN` and the set of sections `S`.
+Consequently, there is a one-to-one (1:1) relation on the set of sectioning nodes `SN` and the set of known sections `S`.
 This relation will be referred to as "the NxS relation".

 * for any `sn in SN subset-of N` and for any `s in S`
 * `(sn declared s)` is true, if node `sn` declared section `s`